Therad445/JavaUniversity/README.md

 # JavaUniversity
-1 semester of Java in University
+One semester of basics Java in University

+1-7 labs